Kindness is just love with its work boots on

 Bethany, Year 6, Hampton Primary School

-Below is the story of how People United started from Tom Andrews, founder and Co-Director of People United
+Below is the story of how People United started from Tom Andrews, Founder and Associate of People United

 Since working overseas with Tibetan refugees as a teenager I’ve always been involved in voluntary work or setting up different initiatives; I’ve felt an urgency to do something that makes a difference.
 The most significant of these was the music charity Music for Change that I founded in 1997.
 From its beginnings in my attic bedroom with my mum as our first volunteer, the organisation developed into one of the largest providers of inter-cultural music workshops in the South East, working with over 60,000 people every year.
 After seven years I stepped down as Chief Executive to develop new ideas and to allow the organisation to grow sustainably without me at the helm.